 - Also the Hideous card is forbidden to be used by Dragonoids.

-- Gotta Catch Them All: Type A, Searching for the lost Tai Chi symbols.
+- Gotta Catch Them All: The main characters search for the lost Tai Chi symbols.

 - Harmful to Minors: Rai watching his mother and home being blown up.
 Although his mom might still be alive.